dotnet/AspNetCore.Docs/aspnetcore/fundamentals/apis.md

 ASP.NET Core supports creating web APIs using controllers or using minimal APIs. *Controllers* in a web API project are classes that derive from <xref:Microsoft.AspNetCore.Mvc.ControllerBase>. *Minimal* refers to the minimal effort, code, and configuration that this approach requires for building fully functioning REST endpoints.
 This article points out differences between the two approaches.

-The design of minimal hides the host class by default and focuses on configuration and extensibility via extension methods that take lambda expressions.
-Controllers are classes that can take dependencies via constructor injection, use property injection, and generally follow those patterns.
+The design of minimal APIs hides the host class by default and focuses on configuration and extensibility via extension methods that take functions as lambda expressions.
+Controllers are classes that can take dependencies via constructor injection or property injection, and generally follow object-oriented patterns.
+Minimal APIs support dependency injection through other approaches such as accessing the service provider.

 Here's sample code for an API based on controllers: